 Workplace Health and Safety Queensland, Department of Justice and Attorney-General (WHSQ)

-WHSQ is responsible for improving workplace health and safety in Queensland and helping reduce the risk of workers being killed or injured on the job.
+WHSQ is responsible for improving work health and safety in Queensland and helping reduce the risk of workers being killed or injured on the job.

 It is WHSQ's role to: